LEMUR LOVE

-Lemur Love's Mission: Protect lemurs.
+Our mission: Protect lemurs.
 Empower women.
 Further science.

-Lemur Love's vision: Ensuring lemurs thrive in their forest homes through the power of women,
+Our vision: Ensuring lemurs thrive in their forest homes through the power of women,

 science, and our extended global ‘troop’.